jlsgomes1/zkui/README.md

 The difference is it uses the Grails' infrastructures more, such as gsp, controllers rather than zk's zul.

+Updated for Grails 2.5.6 and ZK 8.6.0.1.
+Featuring ZkThemeManager, for dynamic switch between ZK themes, since they are in lib folder (jar files for each theme).

 ### Getting Started

 #### DOCTYPE